bonfire-networks/activity_pub/README.md

 4. Create a new ecto migration and call `ActivityPub.Migration.up/0` from it

-5. Inject AP routes to your router by adding `use ActivityPubWeb.Router` to your app's router module
+5. Inject AP routes to your router by adding `use ActivityPub.Web.Router` to your app's router module

 6. Copy the default AP config to your app's confix.exs